Requirements for the Major

 4. Jewish Formal and Informal Education

-E. Two additional elective courses from any of the four clusters (See Course Clusters below).
+D. The remaining four electives must come from at least three of the four clusters (See Course Clusters below).

 - Essay: An approved research honors essay, usually taken in the senior year.
 Student would receive credit for this essay, or ED 98a (Individual Readings and Research in Education), or an independent study or research course approved by the director of the education program.